Project

 I will raise an issue on this and see if we can improve the logic for this use case.
 In general, however, once one invalidity is reported, it becomes a little unpredictable whether subsequent errors are legitimate or not; there is always a possibility of (a) other errors not being reported because the error recovery discards too much, or (b) subsequent spurious errors because the error recovery discards too little.

-RE: assert unexpected result - Added by Michael Kay about 5 years ago
+RE: assert unexpected result - Added by Michael Kay over 5 years ago

 Will be followed up as a (possible) bug at https://saxonica.plan.io/issues/4172

-RE: assert unexpected result - Added by Mario Mueller about 5 years ago
+RE: assert unexpected result - Added by Mario Mueller over 5 years ago

 Hi Michael,